Xtron135/OpenCV-Face-and-Colour-Detection/README.md

 ## Simple Tutorial (Windows)
-1 - Clone this Repo.
+1. Clone this Repo.
 Download or use git clone.
+Extract this repo into a folder.

-2 - Launch windows powershell / Terminal / Command Prompt.
+2. Launch Windows Powershell / Terminal / Command Prompt.
 We recommend using PowerShell.

-3 - Run:
+3. Run:
-  python -m pip install --upgrade pip pip3 install opencv-python
+  > python -m pip install --upgrade pip
+  > pip3 install opencv-python

+4. Enter this repo folder, and it is now ready to run the example coding.
+Run
+  > python3.12 facedetect.py

+  You should be able to see a popup come up using your laptop webcam, highlighting your face.

+5. You can play around with the example coding; facedetect.py and colordetect.py.
+Use code editors like Thonny or Visual Studio to edit the code.

+6. OpenCV uses a file called a HAAR Cascade file to recognized and classify objects.
+There are a few example HAAR Cascade files provided alongside the installation of the OpenCV in your system.
+You can find it here:

 Location for file haarcascade xml:
 - rpi: /home/USER/.local/lib/python3.9/site-packages/cv2/data/haarcascade_smile.xml
 - windows: C:\Users\USER\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.9_qbz5n2kfra8p0\LocalCache\local-packages\Python39\site-packages\cv2\data
 - windows: C:\Users\xtron\AppData\Roaming\Python\Python310\site-packages\cv2\data

+Simply change the HAAR Cascade file to change the detection criteria.
+You can also create your own HAAR Cascade file using third-party software to train your own recognition algorithm.

 ## Reference